 21st-century classrooms are not about technology, they are about learning!
 They are places that have moved from “teachers telling to students doing.”
 They are places where students are media producers, not just consumers.

 How do you utilize student-created technology projects to encourage mastery of the 4 C’s?
 Please let us know!

-Want to read more about this, I recently wrote an article for the Creative Educator web site that I am sure you will find intersting.
+Want to read more about this, I recently wrote an article for the Creative Educator website that I am sure you will find interesting.